--Mediators of questions.
+MEDIATORS OF QUESTIONS.
 In English law.
 Six persons authorized by statute, (27 Edw.
 III.
 St. 2, c.
 24,) who, upon any question arising among merchants relating to unmerchantable wool, or undue packing, etc., might, before the mayor and officers of the staple upon their oath certify and settle the same; to whose determination therein the parties concerned were to submit.
 Cowell.

 MEDICAL.
-Pertaining, relating, or belonging to the study and practice of medicine, or the science and art of the investigation, prevention, cure, and alleviation of disease.
+Pertaining, relating, or belonging to the study and practice of medicine, or the where the things exchanged were not of equal science and art of the investigation, prevention, cure, and alleviation of disease.

--Medical evidence.
-Evidence furnished by medical men, testifying in their professional capacity as experts, or by standard treatises on medicine or surgery.-Medical jurisprudence.
-See JUBISPRUDENCE.
+MEDICAL EVIDENCE.
+Evidence furnished by medical men, testifying in their professional capacity as experts, or by standard treatises on medicine or surgery.

+MEDICAL JURISPRUDENCE.
+See Jurisprudence.